joarvevle/joarvevle.github.io/README.md

 and here
 https://medium.com/@abertozz/turning-an-r-package-into-a-github-repo-aeaebacfe1c

-Here is an exemple of the plot that you will learn to make
+Here is an exemple of the plot that this tutorial will help you make.

 ![image](https://github.com/joarvevle/joarvevle.github.io/assets/143795683/ccdbc7b5-32e8-4e28-8d83-38f1a5af78e1)